JulianEberius/SublimePythonIDE/README.markdown

     }

 This is also the way to select a virtualenv (point it to the interpreter in the venv) and thus get the completions/definitions for you project working.
+See Packages/SublimePythonIDE/SublimePython.sublime-settings for other options.
+As with all ST packages, copy this file into your Packages/User folder and editing the copy there.

 Copyright (C) 2013 Julian Eberius